lofwyr14/my-f3-check/README.md

 # my-f3-check

+Simple HDD, SSD, USB-Stick, etc. test for consistency and anti fraud.

-Check file-system and hardware of storage devices
+Checks file-system and hardware of storage devices.